Tucker459/conair/notes.md

 Using common-table-expressions, aggregate functions, group-by, and window functions to answer one question.

-Join optimizations:
+* Join optimizations:
   Hive also assumes that the last table is the *largest*.
 It attempts to buffer the other tables and then stream the last table through, while performing joins on individual records.
 Therefore you should put the largest table last in a join.

+### Prep for AWS Datapipeline

+Breakout each individual questions sql answer into its own individual script.
+To be loaded to S3.
+For Group2 and 3.2 answers morph sql into CTAS (Create Table AS Select) statement for they can be loaded into DynamoDB tables.